BrChung/ModernFolio/content/experience/ecsicc.md

 </h5>

 - Managed and allocated an annual budget of over \$60,000 to fund student projects and events
-- Created and implemented a new automatically check request system to expedite the reimbursement process
+- Created and implemented an automatic check-request system to expedite the reimbursement process